- Table of Contents

 Risk Assessment

-Before the event, organisers should identify potential risks and assess their likelihood and impact.
-This includes risks related to weather, security, health emergencies, and technical issues.
+Organisers should identify potential risks before the event and assess their likelihood and impact.
+These include risks related to weather, security, health emergencies, and technical issues.

 Communication Protocols

-During a crisis, effective communication is paramount.
+Effective communication is paramount during a crisis.
 Protocols should be in place to notify attendees, staff, and emergency services if necessary.
 This may involve using mass notification systems or designated communication channels.

 Staff Training